PointerToNextPole/my-learning-note/Node学习笔记.md

 ##### Description

-npm gets its config settings from the command line, environmentvariables, `npmrc` files, and in some cases, the `package.json` file.
+npm gets its config settings from the command line, environment variables, `npmrc` files, and in some cases, the `package.json` file.

 See npmrc for more information about the npmrc files.